 - Purchase a quality D Lock – the vast majority of bikes stolen on campus had been secured with cheap, ineffective cable style locks which can easily be cut off.

-- Gold standard Police approved locks are available from the Police and Partnership Hub (University Centre- next to Spar) and Shackleton reception at a heavily discounted rate of £18.
+- Gold standard Police approved locks are available from the Police and Partnership Hub (University Centre- next to Spar) at a heavily discounted rate of £18 for staff.

-- Ensure the D lock is used effectively for optimum security as per the image here (through frame and wheel) often D Locks are placed through the frame only.
+- Ensure a D lock is used effectively for optimum security as per the image here (through frame and wheel)

 - Park bicycles in secure, appropriate facilities (not to trees, posts, railings) and in the vicinity of CCTV is possible.